 Test of Relevant Expertise (TRE) Reflective Essay Questions

 The pathways route allows members of an approved accounting body the opportunity to become a member of ICAS and use the exclusive ‘CA’ designation.
-The Test of Relevant Expertise (TRE) route provides highly skilled professional accountants with seven years post-qualification experience with a competency based route to becoming a CA. Currently this route is available to CIPFA members.
+The Test of Relevant Expertise (TRE) route provides highly skilled professional accountants with seven years post-qualification experience with a competency-based route to becoming a CA. Currently, this route is available to CIPFA and ACCA members.

-CIPFA members who have at least seven years of continuous membership post-qualification of CIPFA can become a CA through completion of a competency based self-assessment consisting of five questions that use a holistic, attribute based model set as outcomes.
+CIPFA or ACCA members who have at least seven years of continuous membership post-qualification of their original institute and meet the eligibility criteria can become a CA through completion of a competency-based self-assessment consisting of five questions that use a holistic, attribute-based model set as outcomes.

 Test of Relevant Expertise: